-According to the United Nations High Commissioner for Refugees (UNHCR), for the first time since the Second World War the number of refugees on the move, i.e. forcibly displaced persons, has crossed the 50 million mark.
+According to the United Nations High Commissioner for Refugees (UNHCR), the number of refugees on the move, that is, forcibly displaced persons, has crossed the 70 million mark, roughly the population of the UK.
 Civil war, international conflicts, ethnic conflicts, and human rights abuses are the main causes of this movement.
 UNHCR also estimates that approximately half of all refugees are found in urban areas, one-third in camps, and the rest in the countryside.
-Moreover, 80% live in developing countries.
-Among these, UNHCR has identified one million individuals as displaced and in need of resettlement.
+Moreover, 84% live in developing countries.
+Among these, UNHCR has identified one million individuals as displaced.